-Dividends are recognised as other income in the statements of comprehensive income when the right of payment has been established.
-Interests are recognised as interest income in the statements of comprehensive income when the right of payment has been established.
+Dividends are recognised as other income in profit or loss when the right of payment has been established.
+Interests are recognised as interest income in profit or loss on an accrual basis using the effective interest method.

 Derecognition

 A financial asset (or, where applicable, a part of a financial asset or part of a group of similar financial assets) is primarily derecognised (i.e., removed from the Group's and the Company's statements of financial position) when: